woocommerce/qit-documentation/docs/support/contact-us.md

 You can use GitHub issues, email, or the WooCommerce Vendor Dashboard feedback form (if available) to submit ideas.

-## Security and Vulnerability Reports
+## Security and vulnerability reports

 If you discover a security vulnerability related to QIT:
 - Email `qit@woocommerce.com` with `Security Issue` in the subject line.